Ta Erotika (Marinella album)

-Ta Erotika (Greek: Τα ερωτικά; Love songs) is the name of a compilation album by singer prominent Greek singer Marinella under the Universal Music Greece series Ta Erotika.
+Ta Erotika (Greek: Τα ερωτικά; Love songs) is a compilation album by Greek singer Marinella under the Universal Music Greece series Ta Erotika.
 The album is part of the compilation.
-This album contains Marinella's #1 love songs from 1974 - 1987 in remastered sound.
-It was first released as a double compilation album, titled Marinella - Gia Panta (Marinella - Forever), in 1988 by PolyGram Greece/Philips in Greece, and was re-released in October, 1994, titled Ta Erotika: Marinella.
+This album contains Marinella's #1 love songs from 1974 – 1987 in remastered sound.
+It was first released as a double compilation album, titled Marinella – Gia Panta (Marinella – Forever), in 1988 by PolyGram Greece/Philips in Greece, and was re-released in October, 1994, titled Ta Erotika: Marinella.
 A new edition of this compilation was re-issued on a 2-CD set in 2000, and in February, 2007 by Universal Music.